Who Owns ChatGPT and OpenAI in 2025?

-We dissect the ownership of the insurgent AI chatbot, ChatGPT.
-Hint, its not Elon Musk.
+We dissect the ownership of the world's most popular AI chatbot, ChatGPT, and its creator OpenAI.

 Who Owns ChatGPT?

-ChatGPT is owned by OpenAI, an AI research laboratory that was founded in 2015 by Sam Altman, Elon Musk, and other prominent figures including Peter Theil, Ilya Sutskever, Jessica Livingston, Reid Hoffman, Greg Brockman, Wojciech Zaremba, and John Schulman.
+ChatGPT is owned by OpenAI, an AI research laboratory that was founded in 2015 by Sam Altman, Elon Musk, and other prominent figures, including Peter Thiel, Ilya Sutskever, Jessica Livingston, Reid Hoffman, Greg Brockman, Wojciech Zaremba, and John Schulman.

 Sam Altman is the current sitting CEO of OpenAI and is understood to be the main contributor behind ChatGPT’s success.